Egyptian Galleries

 Ancient Egyptians believed in life after death, but only if their body was preserved in a life-like form.
 Mummification was a practical response to this spiritual problem.

-The Mummy Room contains the coffins and mummies of four people who lived in Egypt between 1200 BC and 100 AD.
+The Mummy Room contains the coffins and mummified remains of four people who lived in Egypt between 1200 BC and 100 AD.
 Their names are Meruah, Padiashaikhet, Horus and Mer-Neith-it-es and they have much to tell us.
 CT technology has allowed us to respectfully learn about their daily lives, including nutrition, health and disease.

 Egyptians often wrote appeals to the living on the walls of their tombs, imploring visitors to speak their name and make offerings on their behalf.
 These acts of continued remembrance sustained the dead in the afterlife.